julie-scherer/autograding-app/README.md

-# Welcome to IntelliGraderAI
+# Autograding Application

-IntelliGraderAI is an innovative tool designed to provide students with immediate, AI-generated feedback on their homework assignments.
-By increasing students' revision performance before any human grading occurs, IntelliGraderAI saves time and effort for educators.
+This project provides students with immediate, AI-generated feedback on their homework assignments.
+The goal is to save time and effort for educators by increasing students' revision performance before any human grading occurs.

-Embrace the dynamic world of education with IntelliGraderAI, where creativity meets efficiency and the transformative impact of AI-driven insights elevates the teaching experience.

 > ⚠️ *Please note this project is licensed under a proprietary license.
 For more details, please refer to the `LICENSE` file.*